Training Overview: Clinical

 - Innovative education program – our program was one of the first programs to embrace milestone-based training in our learner-manager-teacher model.
 We are proud that our residents move through this transition and own their advancement as academic clinician educators by mapping their progress and building their portfolios as they go!

 - Innovative structures for training – our tandem block schedule is “one of a kind” and was uniquely designed to optimize the balance between training in the inpatient and ambulatory setting ensuring a focused, dedicated curriculum in each of these areas.
-Our residents have also found that it helps them to optimize their work life balancing – and better prepares them for their ultimate jobs.
+Our residents have also found that it helps them to optimize their work-life integration – and better prepares them for their ultimate jobs.
 In addition, our program embraces new modes of education and encourages creativity in our faculty and our residents.

-- State of the art medical facilities across locations of VCUHealth and McGuire VA Medical Center where the highest quality of care is delivered (McKesson award mention?), in which we serve an incredibly diverse patient population, who present with a widespread spectrum of disease and illness.
+- State of the art medical facilities across locations of VCUHealth and McGuire VA Medical Center where the highest quality of care is delivered and recognized with national honors for safety and quality such as the AHA-McKesson Quest for Quality Prize.
+In these facilities, we serve an incredibly diverse patient population, who present with a widespread spectrum of disease and illness.
 If you can read about it, you will likely see it! - and more!

 - Partnering to further innovation in the delivery of clinical care – from our recent work with structured interdisciplinary rounding to pilots in unit-based care, we partner closely with our healthcare team members to model cutting edge care.